dylanmad/sound-board/README.md

 Currently, users can create and use their own presets.
 The next step in development is for me to create custom presets that every user starts with, so after a new user signs up, they can start using the site right away.
 ## Extensive Security Testing
 Devise handles a lot of the security behind sign-ups, but I want to make sure all form submissions and user information is protected.
 I have done some testing, but before I deploy the app, I would like to do more testing and ask others to test my application in search of vulnerablities.
-~~## Updated Styling~~
+## Updated Styling
-I recognize that the CSS of the site is very primitive.
-That is because I have been focusing on functionality first, and styling second.
 Now that the app is functional, I would like to style it to look modern and professional.
 ## Recording Capability
 What's a sound-board without the ability to record songs?
 I would like to implement a way for users to record songs using multiple tracks, with a metronome and timing features, just like I do using the MPC ONE.
 ## Sharing Feature